ello/roshi-docker/README.md

 # How To Use This Image
 Roshi uses Redis as its persistence layer.
 You will need to have a Redis instance running somewhere for Roshi to connect to.
 A production installation of Roshi should have at least 3 independent Redis clusters running in different failure domains.
 For demo purposes you can just run Roshi on a single Redis instance with zero fault tolerance.
-See [the](https://github.com/soundcloud/roshi) [various](https://github.com/soundcloud/roshi/tree/master/roshi-server) [readme's](https://github.com/soundcloud/roshi/tree/master/farm) for more details.
+See the READMEs for [roshi](https://github.com/soundcloud/roshi), [roshi-server](https://github.com/soundcloud/roshi/tree/master/roshi-server), and [farm](https://github.com/soundcloud/roshi/tree/master/farm) for more details.

 ![Roshi architecture](https://camo.githubusercontent.com/a58ab4eb770cc1429d291d77ced4cf5f88d9154f/687474703a2f2f692e696d6775722e636f6d2f5345654b7175572e706e67)